Clean Clothes Campaign is looking for a

-Clean Clothes Campaign (CCC) is dedicated to improving working conditions and supporting the empowerment of workers - most of them women - in the global garment industry.
-In the almost 30 years of our existence, an effective global network of more than 200 trade unions and NGOs has been created.
-Members and partners within the CCC global network are committed to a shared Global Strategic Framework, and cooperate in global working groups, as well as through national and regional coalitions.
-For more information on our recent campaigns and advocacy work, as well as our vision, mission and principles, you can visit https://cleanclothes.org/.
+Clean Clothes Campaign (CCC) is dedicated to improving working conditions in the global garment and sportswear industry and supporting the empowerment of workers, most of whom are women.
+The CCC global network consists of more than 230 trade unions and NGOs, both in consumer and production countries.
+As a network we are committed to a shared Global Strategic Framework and cooperate in global working groups, as well as through national and regional coalitions.
+You can find more information on our recent campaigns and advocacy work, as well as our vision, mission and principles, across our website.

-The role is a technical one, but always with a strong connection to the concrete advocacy and human rights work CCC does.
-The data coordinator takes the lead in the technical design and maintenance of various databases and data sources, designs an access control model, imports and exports data and designs and executes reports.
+This is a technical role with a strong connection to the concrete advocacy and human rights work CCC does.
+The data coordinator will take the lead in the technical design and maintenance of various databases and data sources, designing an access control model, importing and exports data and designs and executes reports.

-As some data sources are messy, it requires creativity, accuracy and sometimes plain elbow grease to get data to the right places.
+As some data sources can be messy, it requires creativity, accuracy and sometimes plain elbow grease to get data to the right places.

 Tasks and responsibilities include:

 - Database work: designing the database, the reports and the data strategy behind it.

 - Producing reports and queries both for internal use and for publications and campaign work.